ITOCHU Corporation

 -

-The company commits to source from suppliers who protect wildlife from poaching.
-There is no reference to other illegal activities.
+The company commits to sourcing from suppliers who protect wildlife from poaching.
+However, no reference was found to other illegal activities.

 -